1967 VFA Grand Final: Second half

-Port Melbourne played the better football in the third quarter of the match; Bedford was able to overcome Evans' defensive effort and provide good drive out of the midfield for Port Melbourne, and backmen John Caulfield and Geoff Grover improved after leaving their men too loose in the first half.
+Port Melbourne played the better football in the third quarter of the match; Bedford was able to overcome Evans' defensive effort and provide a good drive out of the midfield for Port Melbourne, and backmen John Caulfield and Geoff Grover improved after leaving their men too loose in the first half.
 Midway through the quarter, Port Melbourne led by seven points, a 26-point turnaround since the walk-off.
 Dandenong then kicked late goals to take a four-point lead into three-quarter time, 11.9 (75) to 10.11 (71).

 Dandenong dominated the final quarter of the match, kicking five quick goals to put the game beyond Port Melbourne's reach.
 Dandenong's half forward flankers, John Townsend and Brian Hill, were dominant, and Dandenong's physical strength through the game was reported to have left Port Melbourne too tired to remain competitive in the final quarter.
-The final margin was 25 points, Dandenong winning 16.13 (109) to 12.12 (84).
+The final margin was 25 points, with Dandenong winning 16.13 (109) to 12.12 (84).